-Mix the salt, pepper, paprika and garlic granules, then rub each chicken breast with the mixture.
-Drizzle a bit of olive oil over the chicken breasts.
+- Mix the salt, pepper, paprika and garlic granules, drizzle half of the oil over the chicken breasts, then rub each chicken breast with the mixture.

-Bake in the oven for about 30-40 minutes, or until the chicken is cooked through.
+- Bake in the oven for 30 minutes, or until the chicken is cooked through.

 - Drizzle some lemon juice over - optional.